 What can hypnosis help me with?

-Hypnosis has helped people with almost every imaginable problem.
-Including: Weight management, stress management/relaxation skills, pain management, improve sleep habits, alleviate apprehensions (fears), tobacco cessation (smoking/chewing), gain self-control from alcohol and drugs, gain a positive mental attitude, goal setting, sports improvement, increase self-confidence, learn self-hypnosis, improve study skills and memory, improve self-discipline, and others.
+Hypnosis has helped people with almost every imaginable life challenge, including: Weight management, stress management/relaxation skills, pain management, improve sleep habits, alleviate apprehensions (fears), tobacco cessation (smoking/chewing), gain self-control from alcohol and drugs, gain a positive mental attitude, goal setting, sports improvement, increase self-confidence, learn self-hypnosis, improve study skills and memory, improve self-discipline, and others.

 Hypnosis has been recognized and used by many medical doctors and dentists since the mid-1950's.